usgs/geomag-algorithms/docs/XYZ.md

 most modern math libraries, will return reasonable answers in such situations (hint: arctan(Inf)==pi/2).
 Internally we use the atan2 function, that handles this problem.

-# Algorithm

-The geomag algorithm references the 3 reference frames as geo for geographic/cartesian, obs for observatory and mag for magnetic/cylindrical.
-In reference to this article

-- geo is XYZ
-- obs is heZ
-- mag is HDZ

-The underlying library provides calculations for both the basic conversions, such as get_get_y_from_mag, which is based off of Y = H sin(D), and higher level conversions, such as get_geo_from_mag.
-(Which converts HD to XY)

-Upper libraries only provide higher level conversions, ie get_geo_from_mag.
-This is the level most users should be accessing.

-Note: In the algorithm, all channels are uppercase.
-We use context (ie obs vs. mag), to differentiate between h,e and HD.
-This mirrors the various data formats, (ie IAGA2002, etc).

-## Declination Angular Units

-The library internally uses radians for all angles, and factories convert into this standard.
-You can optionally reference the ChannelConverter.get_radians_from_minutes.

-##Declination Baseline

-The library IAGA factory attempts to parse DECBAS from the iaga comments section.
-You can optionally link to metadata for where users can find this.

-##Data Flags

-The library internally represents data gaps as NaN, and factories convert to this where possible.

 # Practical Considerations